Biblical Theology – THEO 360

 Discussions (2)

-In preparation for the Research Paper: Final Paper Assignment, the student will write a bibliography in current Turabian format to include at least 5 academic sources.
-You are not permitted to use the course textbooks or websites on this assignment.
-You are not required to provide a rationale or reason for choosing each source.
+In preparation for the Research Paper: Final Paper Assignment, the student will select a topic from the list provided in the Research Paper: Topic Selection & Bibliography Assignment Instructions and write a bibliography in current Turabian format to include at least 5 academic sources.
+Each student is not permitted to use the course textbooks or websites on this assignment.
+The student is not required to provide a rationale or reason for choosing each source.
 (CLOs: A, B, C, D, E)

 Research Paper: Planning Assignment

 This assignment is represented in three parts.
-You will (1) develop a thesis statement, (2) demonstrate the flow and support of your argument by writing a detailed outline of your paper, and (3) include an updated and expanded Bibliography page that includes a minimum of 10 academic sources.
+Each student will (1) develop a thesis statement, (2) demonstrate the flow and support of their argument by writing a detailed outline of their paper, and (3) include an updated and expanded Bibliography page that includes a minimum of 10 academic sources.
 (CLOs: A, B, C, D, E)

 Research Paper: Final Paper Assignment

-You are to take what you have prepared in the Research Paper: Planning Assignment and write a 2,400-2,700 word research paper in current Turabian format.
-The paper will focus on the development of your thesis as you argue for/against an aspect of biblical theology.
-You will provide an application section where you will discuss the purpose and practice of biblical theology in the modern church and to the individual believer.
-In this application section, you should aim to cover the benefits and results of the practice of biblical theology as well as a basic methodology to guide the church and individual believers to practice biblical theology on a communal and individual level.
-The student must incorporate content from the Theological Statements Assignment.
+The student will take what they have prepared in the Research Paper: Planning Assignment and write a 2,400-2,700 word research paper in current Turabian format.
+The paper will focus on the development of their thesis related to the research topic chosen in the Research Paper: Topic Selection & Bibliography Assignment.
+Each student will provide an application section where they will discuss the purpose and practice of biblical theology in the modern church and to the individual believer.
+In this application section, the student should aim to cover the benefits and results of the practice of biblical theology as well as a basic methodology to guide the church and individual believers to practice biblical theology on a communal and individual level.
 The paper must include interaction with at least 10 academic sources including the course textbooks.
 The paper must rely on biblical texts, but the Bible does not count as one of the 10 references and must not be listed in the bibliography.
 (CLOs: A, B, C, D, E)

 Each quiz will cover the Learn material for the assigned modules: weeks.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a 30-minute time limit.
 (CLOs: A, B, C, D, E)